Three Steps Accounting and Consulting Firms Can Take to Make AI Work for Their Business

 1. Diagnose Acute Problems and Prescribe AI for Desired Outcomes

-Although it’s easy to get swept up in the possibilities that technology like AI presents, it’s critical that firms remember that any technology must, first and foremost, help deliver better service to clients.
+Although it’s easy to get swept up in the possibilities that technology like AI and machine learning present, it’s critical that firms remember that any technology must, first and foremost, help deliver better service to clients.
 As a second priority, your new technology must help produce your firm’s desired outcomes, so it’s imperative that you define both the problem and desired outcomes and map them to the right people, data, and processes within your firm.

 Here’s one example: As your firm grows, so too can the risks of slow business acceptance and conflicts of interest.
 You’ll need to consider how your firm might improve its processes and equip professionals with the tools they need to accelerate new business acceptance while ensuring accuracy.
 Having identified the need to optimize processes, you’ll be able to seek out an AI solution that accelerates conflicts clearance by analyzing conflicts search results to automate clearance, escalating only those engagements with known issues or others that require human review.
 Your conflicts team, as a result, will have more time to focus on critical engagements that drive your firm forward.

 2. Invest Time Today to Increase Profitability Tomorrow

 Your firm’s professionals bring deep knowledge and unique skillsets that drive the firm’s overall success and profitability.
 To free up your professionals from monotonous tasks, your AI solution must be capable of streamlining their daily processes.
 But, for AI to be effective, those same professionals will have to invest time and attention to train the system to accurately navigate and make decisions based on your existing data.
 Kim Cornell, Senior Managing Director of Client Intake and Conflict Management at Ankura Consulting, recently spoke about her own firm’s AI implementation, saying, “It’s learning from your skilled people.”